ZenabG/MobileTesting/README.md

 3. The test results are displayed in the console and the custom test reports are generated in the root directory with name `report.html`.

 ## How to run tests using CI/CD
-* The project is integrated with Github Actions for CI/CD.
+* The project is integrated with **Github Actions** for CI/CD.
-* The workflow file is present in the `.github/workflows` directory.
+* The workflow file is present in the `.github/workflows` directory and is named `e2eTests.yml`.
 * The workflow file is configured to run the tests on every push and pull request to the `master` branch.
-* The workflow file is configured to run the tests on an Android emulator docker container
-* The workflow file is configured to generate the custom test reports and upload them as artifacts.
+* The workflow file is configured to generate the custom test reports and **upload them as artifacts**.

+### Steps in the workflow
+1. **name**: The name of the workflow.
+2. **on**: Specifies the events that trigger the workflow.
+In this case, it is triggered on push and pull request events to the `master` branch.
+3. **jobs**: Defines the jobs that will run as part of the workflow.
+4. **build**: The name of the job.
+5. **runs-on**: Specifies the type of runner to use.
+In this case, it uses `ubuntu-latest`.
+6. **steps**: The steps to be executed in the job.
+    - **Checkout repository**: Uses the `actions/checkout@v3` action to check out the repository code.
+    - **Start Android 11 Emulator in Docker**: Runs a Docker container with an Android 11 emulator.
+    - **Verify Emulator is Fully Booted**: Checks if the emulator is fully booted.
+    - **Check Emulator Status**: Verifies that the emulator is running using `adb devices`.
+    - **Get Emulator Device ID**: Retrieves the device ID of the emulator.
+    - **Create Dockerfile for Appium Image with Reporter Plugin**: Creates a Dockerfile for a custom Appium image with the reporter plugin.
+    - **Build Custom Appium Docker Image**: Builds the custom Appium Docker image.
+    - **Start Appium Container with Reporter Plugin**: Starts the Appium container with the reporter plugin.
+    - **Print Appium Server Logs**: Prints the Appium server logs.
+    - **Push monefy apk file into appium container**: Copies the Monefy APK file from project path into the Appium container.
+    - **Run Tests in a Docker Container**: Runs the tests in a Docker container.
+    - **Upload Test Report**: Uploads the test report as an artifact.